GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

-Fig. \ref{fig:composer_works_num} shows the number of pieces composed by different composers sorted in descending order.
-The statistics of top 100 composers out of 2,786 composers are shown.
-Pink bars show the number of total pieces including both piano solo and non piano solo pieces.
-Blue bars show the number of piano solo pieces.
-Fig. \ref{fig:composer_works_num} shows that there are 274 piano pieces composed by Scarlatti, followed 197 and 147 pieces composed by Liszt and J.S.
-Bach respectively.
-Some composers composed more piano solos than non piano solos, for example, Chopin composed 102 piano solos out of all 128 pieces.
-There are 226 composers composed more than 10 pieces in GiantMIDI-Piano.
-Fig. \ref{fig:composer_works_num} shows that the numbers of pieces of different composers have a long tail distribution.
+Fig. \ref{fig:composer_works_num} shows the numbers of piano works composed by different composers sorted in descending order of the curated GiantMIDI-Piano dataset.
+Fig. \ref{fig:composer_works_num} shows the statistics of top 100 composers out of 2,786 composers.
+Blue bars show the number of solo piano works.
+Pink bars show the number of complete works, including both solo piano and non-solo piano works.
+Fig. \ref{fig:composer_works_num} shows that there are 141 solo piano works composed by Liszt, followed by 140 and 129 solo piano works composed by Scarlatti and J. S. Bach.
+Some composers, such as Chopin composed more solo piano works than non-solo piano works.
+For example, there are 96 solo piano works out of 109 complete works composed by Chopin in the curated GiantMIDI-Piano dataset.
+Fig. \ref{fig:composer_works_num} shows that the number of solo piano works of different composers has a long tail distribution.